 This module aims to support students in their personal and professional development and career planning.
-They will develop skills in reflective practice, and understand how to assess and evaluate their own strengths and weaknesses, skills and attributes as they move to the next stage of their careers.
-They will be able to evaluate the professional environment, and the contributions they make within that professional context.
+Students will develop skills in reflective practice, and understand how to assess and evaluate their own skills and attributes as they move to the next stage of their careers.
+You will be able to evaluate the professional environment, and the contributions you make within that professional context.
 Students will be encouraged to develop personal and professional goals for the future.
-Topics will include reflective practice, career planning, and professional awareness.15 credits
+Topics will include reflective practice, professional awareness, career planning, and various types of continuing professional development (CPD) opportunities15 credits

 AIMS: to assist students in the identification of, and preparation of a dissertation proposal and to prepare the initial literature search for the chosen dissertation research topic.
 OBJECTIVES: Students will: become aware of ongoing research in the department; identify and prepare a dissertation proposal; carry out a preliminary literature search in the area of the dissertation research topic; be introduced to the use of social research methods and statistics for information management; start to collect data, compile questionnaires, etc. on the basis of discussions with their supervisor.15 credits